Treesbark/lstm_helper_kit/README.rst

 Features
 --------

-* Includes a variety of functions for abstracting out the management and development of an LSTM.
+* Includes a variety of functions for abstracting out the management and development of an LSTM on home projects.

 Credits
 -------